Video still by Jacob Tekiela directed by Jobina Tinnemans.

-Iceland and Hull have a long seafaring history together and this edition of ‘Reflections over Verisimilitude’ connects the people on both bays, as their echoes reflect over the ocean surface to each other.
-Voices of origin, wonder, despair, hope and love.
-Voices of Life.
+Iceland and Hull share a long seafaring history.
+‘Reflections over Verisimilitude’ connects the loved ones left behind on both coasts as their echoes reflect over the ocean surface to one another, in a mutual understanding of gazing into the distance to see what’s beyond the horizon.
+Voices of legends and victories, but also of despair, hope and love.
+Voices of life.

 Reflections over Verisimilitude (2016)